PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-2-maintenance-release.md

 ## What's new in PrestaShop 8.2.2?

-This release includes a variety of improvements and bug fixes across different areas of PrestaShop, including the Back Office, Front Office, Core, Installer, and Web Services.
+This release includes a variety of improvements and bug fixes across different areas of PrestaShop, including the back office, front office, core, installer, and web services.
 Here are some highlights:

 ### Back Office